* When presenting for service of any kind at the pharmacy you must show a valid military ID card for the patient.

 Getting a New Civilian Prescription Filled:

-Patients must bring their prescription(s) to the pharmacy in person or have your health care provider fax it to us.
-Patients must present in person to the Pharmacy to activate these prescriptions.
+Patients must bring their prescription(s) to the pharmacy in person or have your health care provider transmit via electronic prescribing (e-RX) to the DoD Oak Harbor Pharmacy.
+Patients must present in person or call the Pharmacy to activate these prescriptions.

 * We DO NOT accept prescriptions by phone or mail.